markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Very nicely centered.
 Now it looks like we are ready to apply some style to the `iframe` and contact info container.

-## Step 5: Styling our iframe and contact info
+## Styling our iframe and contact info
 It's time for the final styling steps to complete not only our Reach Out section, but also the landing page as well.

  Let's start with the `iframe` and create the CSS rule that will give us some of the size dimensions.
 But wait, didn't we do that already in the markup with the attributes?